 Over the 60 years covered by this study, it is possible to discern four distinct sets of objectives for the PWLB.
 These were the pre-1817 objectives, those set in the 1817 Act, those operating in practice from 1826 and those applying from 1836, when the PWLB started to offer low cost loans.
 The first objective was that of the PWLB's predecessor commissions of 1793 and 1811 with the objective of being lenders of last resort in response to credit shortages in the economy as a whole.
 These were short lived commissions, expected to provide a boost to commercial confidence over three or six months, and to have completed their work within a year or two.
 This objective of lender of last resort was also part of the rationale behind the 1817 Act establishing the PWLB.
 However, this objective did not last long, and the lender of last resort role passed to the Bank of England in 1826.
-This followed the government's decision not to advance loans to the agricultural sector in 1822, and then more broadly to industry after the credit crisis of late 1825 and early 1826.1 did not provide liquidity to the banking system or to merchants.
+This followed the government's decision not to advance loans to the agricultural sector in 1822, and then more broadly to industry after the credit crisis of late 1825 and early 1826.

+Although the government's rationale for the 1817 Act was that there was a credit shortage, the PWLB never operated as a lender of last resort in the sense that it did not provide liquidity to the banking system or to merchants.
 The second set of objectives was articulated in the 1817 Act to establish the PWLB.
 These were to lend to assist mines and fisheries, to finance public works and to provide loans for parishes to help the poor unemployed.
 By 1826, lending to mine owners had effectively ended.
-No fishery loans were made after 1826, and only three loans were ever made to parishes.2 The result was that by 1826, the second set of objectives had narrowed into a single objective.
+No fishery loans were made after 1826, and only three loans were ever made to parishes.
+The result was that by 1826, the second set of objectives had narrowed into a single objective.
 Effectively the PWLB had become a lender to public works schemes that were unable to borrow from ordinary market sources.
 The PWLB lent at 5 per cent, the same as market rates at the time.